 5. Diving

-Reach the part of the pool where the water is at chest level and try to dive until all your body touches the bottom of the pool.
+Reach the part of the pool where the water is at chest level and try to dive until your entire body touches the bottom of the pool.

 This workout pushes the body to defy the strength of the water that pushes it up, making it excellent preparation for the most demanding duck dives when it comes to facing real waves.